 We found that the aquatic systems of interest varied widely in their size, configuration, water quality, and habitat quality.
 Most survey sites were highly to moderately disturbed, with livestock-related damage, diversion, and nonnative species being the most common disturbance factors.
 Protection, restoration, and reintroduction/translocation alternatives are discussed, based on the disturbance level and species present at the aquatic systems of interest.
 We found Federal status or State sensitive species at aquatic systems in Tule Valley, Fish Springs Valley, Snake Valley, Spring Valley, Lake Valley, White River Valley, Cave Valley, Dry Lake Valley, and Pahranagat Valley.
 Our surveys expanded the range of the Toquerville springsnail (Pyrgulopsis kolobensis), the White River Valley springsnail (Pyrgulopsis sathos), and the Utah chub (Gila atraria).
 We may also have discovered a new species of springsnail in Tule Valley and a new amphipod species in the Pahranagat, Snake, and White River Valleys.
 Fish surveys in Pahranagat Valley uncovered a population of the Pahranagat speckled dace that was thought to have been extirpated by the late 1990s.

-BIO-WEST is currently working with agency representatives to develop a long-term monitoring plan for Spring and Southern Snake Valleys in an effort to preserve the aquatic resources in those unique locations.
+BIO-WEST worked with agency representatives to develop a long-term monitoring plan for Spring and Southern Snake Valleys in an effort to preserve the aquatic resources in those unique locations.